 Think of a pressure washer as two separate machines working together.
 First off, you have the pump.
 As it turns, it converts water into high-pressure water.
 A pump, therefore, requires a source of power to produce water pressure.
-And the two most common ways to power a pump, are a gas engine and an electric motor.
+The two most common ways to power a pump are a gas engine and an electric motor.

-A water pump fitted to either gas or electric does contain oil.
-It uses a Non-Detergent grade (ND) oil which employs an anti-foaming agent.
+A water pump fitted to either gas or electricity does contain oil.
+It uses a Non-Detergent grade (ND) oil that employs an anti-foaming agent.
 A non-detergent oil is used because a pump doesn’t employ an oil filter to clean the oil.
 However, most modern pressure washers, gas, and electric don’t require any pump maintenance.
-So no oil checks or changes are required.
-You guys are spoiled, really you are!
+So, no oil checks or changes are required.
+You guys are spoiled, really, you are!